 - Generosity is not a random idea or haphazard behavior but a mature form, a basic, personal, moral orientation to life.

-- Generosity also involves giving to others not simply anything in abundance but rather giving those things that are good for others.
+- Generosity also involves giving to others, not simply anything in abundance but giving things that are good for others.

-- What generosity gives may vary--money, possessions, time, attention, and encouragement, emotional availability, and more.
+- What generosity gives may vary--money, possessions, time, attention, encouragement, emotional availability, and more.

-- Thus generosity, like all the virtues, is in people's genuine enlightened self-interest to learn and practice.
+- Thus generosity, like all virtues, is in people's genuine enlightened self-interest to learn and practice.